bodrick/awesome/TOPICS.md

 *   [podimo/Podimo.ConstEmbed](https://github.com/podimo/Podimo.ConstEmbed) - Compile-time file embedding as string constants.
 *   [RicoSuter/NSwag](https://github.com/RicoSuter/NSwag) - The Swagger/OpenAPI toolchain for .NET, ASP.NET Core and TypeScript.

-## source

-*   [podimo/Podimo.ConstEmbed](https://github.com/podimo/Podimo.ConstEmbed) - Compile-time file embedding as string constants.
-*   [manuelroemer/Nullable](https://github.com/manuelroemer/Nullable) - A source code only package which allows you to use .NET's nullable attributes in older target frameworks like .NET Standard 2.0 or the "old" .NET Framework.
-*   [manuelroemer/IsExternalInit](https://github.com/manuelroemer/IsExternalInit) - A source code only package which allows you to use C# 9's init and record features in older target frameworks like .NET Standard 2.0 or the "old" .NET Framework by providing a polyfill for the IsExternalInit class.

 ## explorer-integration

 *   [awaescher/RepoZ](https://github.com/awaescher/RepoZ) - 👨‍💻  A zero-conf git repository hub for Windows and macOS with Windows Explorer- & CLI-enhancements